City of San Diego bulky-item curbside pickup

 How to declutter a room before a junk pickup

-Sorting in place — keep / donate / recycle / haul — saves money on the pickup and gets more to charity.
+Sorting in place, into keep, donate, recycle, and haul piles, saves money on the pickup and gets more to charity.

 Donation · 5 min watch